The Definitive Guide to Handling and Recovering from Negative Reviews by Review Tool™ Creator (Updated July 2024)

 Facebook allows you to turn off reviews.
 To learn more, click here.

-On Google Places, you can remove a Google Places listing, however, be aware that it can destroy your local presence altogether.
+On Google, you can remove a Google Places listing, however, be aware that it can destroy your local presence altogether.
 It is best to handle negative reviews as adeptly as you can.
 However, if you have purchased a practice or business from someone else, and the old business has negative reviews, it is a good idea to start fresh.

 About the Author

-• Saeed Khosravi
+• Online Marketing Expert - Saeed Khosravi

 Online Marketing Expert, MIB Graduate From HEC Montréal and Serial Entrepreneur.
 Founder/Owner of Nexunom.com, ReviewTool.com, Allintitle.co and Tavata.com.
 Working in Digital Marketing Field Since 2008.